CrunchyData/pgbouncer_fdw/README.md

 3. Create one or more FDW servers and a user mapping manually with your preferred credentials.

     a.
-If only a single pgBouncer server is the target, leave FDW the server name as `pgbouncer` to use the default configuration.
+If only a single PgBouncer server is the target, leave FDW the server name as `pgbouncer` to use the default configuration.
 This avoids needing to use the configuration table at all.
-Set the port(s) to whichever one pgBouncer itself is running on, NOT the postgres database. pgBouncer statistics are global so it only needs to be monitored from a single database.
+Set the port(s) to whichever one PgBouncer itself is running on, NOT the postgres database.
+PgBouncer statistics are global so it only needs to be monitored from a single database.
 If you have multiple databases in your cluster, it is recommended to just install it to the default `postgres` database, or whichever one is being used as a global database that will never be dropped.

     ```
     CREATE SERVER pgbouncer FOREIGN DATA WRAPPER dblink_fdw OPTIONS (host 'localhost',